LaurentVeyssier/Dash_app_to_monitor_market_data/README.md

 Dash app  pulling various financial-related information based on an input ticker code

-This app was initially designed by [Eric Kleppen](https://github.com/bendgame) and was fully described in this [medium article](https://medium.com/swlh/how-to-create-a-dashboard-to-dominate-the-stock-market-using-python-and-dash-c35a12108c93).
+This app was initially designed by [Eric Kleppen](https://github.com/bendgame) and was fully described in his detailed [medium article](https://medium.com/swlh/how-to-create-a-dashboard-to-dominate-the-stock-market-using-python-and-dash-c35a12108c93).
 The original code from the author can be found on github [here](https://github.com/bendgame/MediumFinance).

-I had to rewrite the financial report module which was no longer functional, likely due to later changes in [marketwatch](https://www.marketwatch.com/) layout.
+I had to rewrite the financial report module which was no longer functional, likely due to recent changes in [marketwatch](https://www.marketwatch.com/) layout.
 I also introduced a few smaller modifications to manage API credentials and remediate unnecessary errors on dashboard start-up.

-I find the app very interesting as it provides a set of examples of functions, cards and displays in Dash.
+I find the app interesting as it provides with a set of examples of app architecture, functionalities and callbacks, displays in Dash.
+It is a nice source of ideas for future projects.

 # What does the App do ?